galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Yes, you can use custom database with similar structure as described above.
+Yes, you can use a custom database with a similar structure as described above.
 > >
 > {: .solution}
 >